 I spent months scrolling through blogs and travel websites as I prepared to visit Japan.
 As it was my first time visiting the country, there was so much I wanted to see and do.
 Eventually, I realized I only had a finite time there, and sometimes relying on spontaneity is better than following a strict travel plan.
-So I threw caution to the wind, listed a few places of interest, and allowed my sense of adventure to take over.
+So I threw caution to the wind, listed a few places of interest, and took my sense of adventure to the streets of Japan.

 Not knowing where I was going, I walked along side streets and experienced what Tokyo really had to offer: the chaos of people going about their daily business at Shibuya crossing, the neon lights that lit the night sky in Shinjuku, and even a traditional Japanese wedding at the Meiji Shrine.

 Carrying on with my journey, I ventured further west toward Kyoto, where people wearing kimonos decorated the streets.
 I remember sitting on the bus and talking to an elderly woman who mentioned a nearby temple.
 It wasn’t on my list, but I was instantly curious.
 Hardly anyone was there, and sitting on the tatami mats overlooking the garden made me truly appreciate deviating from my original travel plan.
 Walking through the Fushimi Inari shrine at night, I felt that I was witnessing something truly unique.